 $ npm i highlight.js

-In your _app.js , add your preferred highlight.js stylesheet.
-You can see a full list of highlight.js stylesheets here.
+, add your preferred highlight.js stylesheet.
+You can see a full list of highlight.js stylesheets here.import "highlight.js/styles/github-dark-dimmed.css";

 highlight.js contains support for a lot of languages, most of which you won’t be needing.
 Importing syntax highlighting for all the languages will cause your site to load slower.
 Even the common languages subset is very big.
 I would recommend creating another file where you configure your highlight.js instance.